Cincinnati vs. Notre Dame NCAA Football Odds, Plays and Insights | October 2, 2021

 - Cincinnati's games this year have hit the over on two of three set point totals (66.7%).

-- Cincinnati is 2-1 against the spread and 3-0 overall in games when it scores more than 23.3 points.
+- Cincinnati is 2-1 against the spread and 3-0 overall this season when the team puts up more than 23.3 points.

-- Cincinnati is 1-1 against the spread and 2-0 overall when the team piles up over 364.3 yards.
+- In games that Cincinnati totals over 364.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- This year, the Bearcats have six turnovers, five fewer than the Fighting Irish have takeaways (11).

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.